Judopay/Judo-PHP/README.md

 ## Requirements
 For the Judo PHP library in order to work correctly with your developer setup, please ensure the following requirements are met:

-- PHP 5.3.3 and above
+- PHP 5.5 and above
-- PHP cURL extension
 - [Composer](https://getcomposer.org/download/)

 ## Getting started